gotchoices/MyCHIPs/doc/sim-docker.md

-Under the earlier simnet system, multiple VMs were created where each VM represents a "site" and so would typically have an instance of the postgres database, an SPA server, a peer server, and an agent modeler.
+Under the earlier simnet system, multiple VMs were created where each VM represents a "site" and so would typically have an instance of the postgres database, an SPA server, a peer server, and an agent-based modeler (version 2 or 3).
 The idea is, a site represents a single MyCHIPs service provider and its customers.

 In this docker-based version, each process is a separate container.
 So the notion of a "site" is not quite as clear.
 It is probably best to think of a